safaabuzaid/safaabuzaid/README.md

 # Hi there 👋, I'm Safaa!

 ## About Me
-- 🎓 I have a Biomedical Engineering masters degree from UTM.
+- 🎓 I have a Master's degree in Biomedical Engineering with experience in medical image processing and healthcare technology.
+- 🧠 Passionate about integrating AI into healthcare and advancing personalized medicine.
-- 💻 I'm passionate about AI, healthcare, computational neuroscience.
+- 💻 Currently exploring computational neuroscience and biomaterials.
-- 🌍 I'm from Sudan.
--